Workload Cluster Upgrade Stuck on vSphere Kubernetes Service (VKS) 3.3 and higher due to Pinniped-Concierge Pods

 <new control plane node> Ready control-plane ##h <desired VKR version>

-• A pod beginning with the prefix of 'pinniped-concierge-kube-cert-agent' recreates on the draining older node, preventing the node from being drained:
+• A 'pinniped-concierge-kube-cert-agent' pod recreates every 20 seconds on the affected node, preventing the drain operation from completing:

 kubectl get pods -A -o wide | egrep -v "Run|Completed"